XINRUI78/Projection-predictive-variable-selection/0_README.md

 This is the main script used to run the simulation 100 times.

-### `frequentist_methods.R`
+### `6_frequentist_methods.R`

-Contains code for traditional frequentist methods, such as:
+Contains code for traditional frequentist methods:

-- full maximum likelihood logistic regression
-- univariable screening
+- univariable selection
 - backward elimination
-- LASSO
 - modified LASSO
-- ridge regression
-- random forest, if included

 Run this file after loading the data-generation and performance-measure functions.

+### `7_freq_simulation.R`

+We evaluate the predictive performance of models developed using following variable selection methods
+- MLE logistic regression
+- univariable selection
+- backward elimination
+- LASSO
+- modified LASSO.